Adarsh-Agrahari/breakingbad/README.md

 - Ability to search for **Breaking Bad** or **Better Call Saul** Series Characters Catagorically
 - Ability to see the quotes of all the characters seperately.
 - Good User Accessbile UI follows Material Design Guidelines
 - Optimized Code Design for performance.
-Priority has been given to keep bundle size minimum by reusuing existing components whereever possible
+Priority has been given to keep bundle size minimum by reusuing existing components where ever possible
 - Uses Redis Cache to store API responses which gives a snappy experience.

 ## Design Goals

 ### 1. First Page

-[x] Listing of all the breaking bad characters on home page - List of all characters.
++ Listing of all the breaking bad characters on home page - List of all characters.

-[x] Each item in the list has
++ Each item in the list has

   - Name
   - Occupation
   - DOB
   - Status of character

-[x] Each item in this list is a clickable link that directs to the second page.
++ Each item in this list is a clickable link that directs to the second page.
 (See point 2) - List have pagination, a page has a maximum of 10 characters.

-[x] One is able to apply filter on the list based on to Category of character.
++ One is able to apply filter on the list based on to Category of character.
 (Breaking Bad or/and Better Call Saul)

-[x] One is able to search the name of any character in the list.
++ One is able to search the name of any character in the list.

 ### 2. Second Page